-Bio-medical hyaluronic acid polysaccharides (HA)
+Bio-medical Hyaluronic Acid polysaccharides (HA)

 Bio-medical hyaluronic acid polysaccharides (HA) have become an integral part of modern medical science.
-HA, a natural polyanionic viscous polysaccharide, is composed of alternating chains of D-glucuronic acid and D-N-acetylglucosamine.
+Hyaluronic acid, a natural polyanionic viscous polysaccharide, is composed of alternating chains of D-glucuronic acid and D-N-acetylglucosamine.
 It’s found throughout the body – in the vitreous of the eye, synovial fluid, umbilical cord, skin, lungs, kidneys, brain, and muscle tissues.
 Its role in the body ranges from maintaining hydration, regulating osmotic pressure, maintaining tissue morphology, barrier diffusion, joint lubrication, to stress buffering.

-Bio-medical hyaluronic acid polysaccharides (HA)-Xi'an Lyphar Biotech Co., Ltd
+Bio-medical Hyaluronic Acid polysaccharides (HA)-Xi'an Lyphar Biotech Co., Ltd

 Why Modify Hyaluronic Acid?

-Despite HA’s significance, research suggests its application in treating osteoarthritis and preventing postoperative adhesion doesn’t provide enduring therapeutic effects.
+Despite hyaluronic acid’s significance, research suggests its application in treating osteoarthritis and preventing postoperative adhesion doesn’t provide enduring therapeutic effects.
 This stems from HA’s high water solubility, sensitivity to free radicals and hyaluronidase, leading to easy degradation.
 Its short retention time and lack of mechanical strength in aqueous systems limit its application, necessitating HA modifications to improve its degradation resistance and mechanical strength.

 Modification of Hyaluronic Acid

-Various chemical and physical methods are available for HA modification to compensate for its shortcomings and yield derivatives with improved mechanical strength and stability.
+Various chemical and physical methods are available for hyaluronic acid modification to compensate for its shortcomings and yield derivatives with improved mechanical strength and stability.
 Modification can be performed on carboxyl, hydroxyl, acetylaminyl groups, and reductive terminations.
 The common chemical modification methods include cross-linking, esterification, and grafting, while composite modification is the main physical method.

 Cross-linking Modifications